Michael Frontzeck: Hannover 96

 He was appointed the new head coach of Hannover 96 on 20 April 2015.
 His first match was a 2–1 loss to 1899 Hoffenheim.
 To finish out the 2014–15 season, Hannover defeated FC Augsburg and SC Freiburg, both by a 2–1 scoreline, and two draws against VfL Wolfsburg and Werder Bremen.
 The win against Augsburg was Hannover's first win of 2015.
 On 28 May 2015, Hannover removed the interim tag and gave Frontzeck a two–year contract.
 He resigned on 21 December 2015.
 He finished with a record of seven wins, four draws, and 13 losses.

 1. FC Kaiserslautern

 On 1 February 2018, Frontzeck was appointed the new manager of 1.
 FC Kaiserslautern, replacing Jeff Strasser.
 His first match was a 2–1 win against Eintracht Braunschweig on 4 February 2018.
 He was sacked on 1 December 2018.

 VfL Wolfsburg

-He was named interim coach of VfL Wolfsburg on 25 October 2021.
-But was replaced a day later.
+On 6 June 2021 Frontzeck joined VfL Wolfsburg as assistant to the newly appointed manager Mark van Bommel.
+When van Bommel was sacked in October 2021, Frontzeck was initially named interim coach of the club.
+However, this was never effected, since Florian Kohfeldt was announced as manager of the club just one day later.
+Frontzeck left the club in June 2022.